 How many baby teeth are there?
 20

-When will my child loose their first tooth?
+When will my child lose their first tooth?
 (Exfoliate schedule).
 The average age is six years but can be as early as four years or as late as seven.
-Usually the earlier baby teeth come in the earlier they will exfoliate.
+Usually, the earlier baby teeth come in the earlier they will exfoliate.
 The later the baby teeth come in the later they will exfoliate.

 Baby teeth are still in the mouth but the adult teeth are erupting.
 What should we do?
 Sometimes, especially on the lower front teeth, the baby teeth are still present while the permanent teeth grow in behind.
 It is quite normal that this happens.
 Sometimes the baby teeth just need a little more “wiggling” from the child.
 Other times the root may still be too long and the doctor may need to extract it.

 My dentist is referring our child to you for treatment through general Sedation.
 Do we have other options?
 Yes – depending on the amount of treatment that is needed, we may be able to use an oral sedation or we may use nitrous oxide.